-- Say the correct sound for all of the 44 phonemes in English including alternative sounds where applicable.
-Read accurately unfamiliar words by blending the phonemes which - Read the common exception words (tricky words) up to including - Read words with common endings (s/es/ing/ed/er/est) and con- - Read aloud books that are consistent with their developing phonic - Read aloud books that are consistent with their developing phonic knowledge - Show greater fluency and confidence when re-reading a text - Listen to, join in with repeated phrases from and discuss a range of traditional stories and poems - Make links between what they read or hear read and their own experiences - Make predictions and inferences on the basis of what has been read, said and done by different characters - Check what they read makes sense and reread to correct where appropriate - Participate in discussion about what is read to them, taking turns and listening to what others say - .
-Explain clearly their understanding of what is read to them
+- Say the correct sound for all of the 44 phonemes in English including alternative sounds where applicable. - Read accurately unfamiliar words by blending the phonemes which have been taught.
+Read the common exception words (tricky words) up to including - phase 5.

+Read words with common endings (s/es/ing/ed/er/est) and con- - tractions. - Read aloud books that are consistent with their developing phonic knowledge - Show greater fluency and confidence when re-reading a text - Listen to, join in with repeated phrases from and discuss a range of traditional stories and poems - Make links between what they read or hear read and their own experiences - Make predictions and inferences on the basis of what has been read, said and done by different characters - Check what they read makes sense and reread to correct where appropriate - Participate in discussion about what is read to them, taking turns and listening to what others say - · Explain clearly their understanding of what is read to them